asminpaudel141/java-100program/README.md

 # 66.Write a Java program to implement polymorphism
 # 67.Write a Java program to implement polymorphism
 # 68.Write a Java program to implement polymorphism
+# 69.Write a Java program to implement polymorphism